 If you make a telephone reservation do your best to get there early – the later you arrive the more likely the guesthouse will dishonour your reservation and give your room to backpacker #125,432 today that has walked in asking for a room.
 Another option is to go into a guesthouse/travel agent and ask them if they can book a place for you.
 Most have pictures (which vary in their accuracy!) of resorts, if they make a booking for you, they may even be able to take a deposit from you, which will help to guarantee you a room.

 Lastly, consider staying on Ko Samui.
-Mae Nam has stacks of bungalows in the 150-300B range that are great value, and there is transport over to the party on the night.
+Mae Nam has stacks of affordable bungalows that are great value, and there is transport over to the party on the night.

 Ko Pha Ngan is a big island with a lot of accommodation options, and the days of the island being "Full" are largely past, but it does get busy - particularly over peak season – and so a bit of planning can pay off highly.

 Stuart McDonald co-founded Travelfish.org with Samantha Brown in 2004.
 He has lived in Thailand, Cambodia and Indonesia, where he worked as an under-paid, under-skilled language teacher, an embassy staffer, a newspaper web-site developer, freelancing and various other stuff.
 His favourite read is The Art of Travel by Alain de Botton.

 Our top 10 places to stay in and around Ko Pha Ngan